8 cheapest ski resorts in Italy offering the best value for money!

 Why is skiing relatively expensive compared to other sports?

 If you want to go skiing in Italy on a budget, there are a few cost factors to consider.
 First, ski equipment, including clothing and gear, is very expensive.
 And whether you buy it yourself or rent it, it costs money.
 The same goes for accommodation and travel, especially for winter sports enthusiasts who don’t live in the mountains.
-Last but not least, there is the ski pass, the price of which is set by the mountain railways.
+Last but not least, there is the lift pass, the price of which is set by the mountain lift companies.
 In order to operate economically, they have to pass on their expenses for energy, personnel and equipment to their customers on a pro rata basis.
 The same applies to costs incurred outside the season, such as those for new lifts and gondolas and other structural innovations.
 These are necessary for ski resort operators to remain competitive with other destinations and thus attractive to customers.

 When is the cheapest time of day to ski?